 About Slow Food Brisbane

 Slow Food Brisbane is still growing!
-We hold monthly meetings with guest speakers who share their knowledge over a meal as well as excursions to various producers in the greater Brisbane surrounds.
+We hold regular meetings with guest speakers who share their knowledge over a meal as well as excursions to various producers in the greater Brisbane surrounds.

 Take a look at our events page.